Improving Robust Decisions with Data: Revision Rules that Accommodate the Truth

-Both features no longer apply when the possible DGPs can be non-identical.
-First, in this case, both the mean vector and covariance matrix will depend on all the marginal distributions over every component of the sample states.
-As a result, for every different sample size, both need to be recalculated even for the same DGP.
-Second, a non-identical DGP is determined by every one of its marginal distribution.
-Thus, every additional realization can potentially increase the number of tests.
+Both features do not carry over when DGPs may be non-identical.
+First, in this case, both the mean vectors and covariance matrices depend on all marginals across sample states.
+As a result, for every sample size, both need to be recomputed even for the same DGP.
+Second, a non-identical DGP is determined by all its marginals, so each additional observation increases the number of tests.

-Addressing these difficulties, I present in the following a novel and tractable method for constructing confidence regions for non-identical DGPs.
-This method shares the same convenience as in the case of i.i.d., meanwhile guarantees the resulting confidence regions contain the true non-identical DGP with at least the required asymptotic level.
+To overcome these difficulties, I present in the following a novel method for constructing confidence regions for non-identical DGPs.
+This method retains the simplicity of the i.i.d. case while guaranteeing that the resulting confidence regions cover the true non-identical DGP with at least the required asymptotic level.